kapmani/appdev-partner-technical-forum/app-2-cloud/README.md

 - Create Cloud Storage Container: enable to create the container defined above for Java Cloud Service.
 - Database: Database Cloud Service for required schema.
 As we recommended use the same what was prepared previously for Petstore demo application.
 - Database Administrator Username: **sys**.
-- Database Password: the password of Database Administrator.
-If you have not changed the value in the `environment.properties` then it is *Welcome_1*.
+- Database Password: the password of Database Administrator which is *Welcome_1*.
 - PDB Name: leave *Default* which is usually PDB1.
 - Provision Load Balancer: Yes.
 - Load Balancer details: leave the default.